sashakid/ios-guide/README.md

 <img src="https://github.com/sashakid/ios-guide/blob/master/Images/view_hierarchy.png">

 The view hierarchy is a structural architecture that plays a part in both drawing and event handling.
 A view has two bounding rectangles, its frame and its bounds, that affect how graphics operations with the view take place.
 The frame is the exterior boundary; it locates the view in its superview’s coordinate system, defines its size, and clips drawing to the view’s edges.
 The bounds, the interior bounding rectangle, defines the internal coordinate system of the surface where the view draws itself.
 When a window is asked by the windowing system to prepare itself for display, superviews are asked to render themselves before their subviews.
-When you send some messages to a view—for example, a message that requests a view to redraw itself—the message is propagated to subviews.
+When you send some messages to a view, for example, a message that requests a view to redraw itself, the message is propagated to subviews.
 You can thus treat a branch of the view hierarchy as a unified view.
 The view hierarchy is also used by the responder chain for handling events and action messages.
 See the summary of the responder chain in Chain of Responsibility.

 _Uses and Limitations_